Dragon Lee (wrestler): New Japan Pro-Wrestling (2017–2020)

 On January 5, 2017, Dragon Lee made a surprise return to NJPW, attacking Hiromu Takahashi (the former Kamaitachi) and Tetsuya Naito during their match against Kushida and Michael Elgin.
 Following the match, Dragon Lee posed with Takahashi's IWGP Junior Heavyweight Championship belt.
 This led to Lee unsuccessfully challenging Takahashi for the title on February 11 at The New Beginning in Osaka.
-The following May, Dragon Lee realized one of his goals in professional wrestling, when he was announced as a participant in the Best of the Super Juniors 24 tournament.
-In his opening match of the tournament on May 17, Dragon Lee handed rival Hiromu Takahashi his first singles loss since returning to Japan at the end of 2016.
+The following May, Dragon Lee realized one of his goals in professional wrestling, when he was announced as a participant in the 2017 Best of the Super Juniors tournament.
+In his opening match of the tournament on May 17, Dragon Lee handed Takahashi his first singles loss since returning to Japan at the end of 2016.
 Dragon Lee finished the tournament on May 31 with a record of four wins and three losses, failing to advance to the finals.
-Dragon Lee returned to NJPW the following October, teaming with Titán in the 2017 Super Jr. Tag Tournament, from which they were eliminated in the first round by Bushi and Hiromu Takahashi.
+Dragon Lee returned to NJPW the following October, teaming with Titán in the 2017 Super Jr. Tag Tournament, from which they were eliminated in the first round by Bushi and Takahashi.
 On May 7, NJPW announced Lee as a participant in the 2018 Best of the Super Juniors tournament.
-He finished the tournament with 3 wins and 4 losses, failing to advance to the finals.
-On G1 Special in San Francisco, Lee challenged Hiromu Takahashi for the IWGP Jr. Heavyweight Championship.
-However, he didn't win the title.
-At the G1 Supercard on April 6, 2019, Dragon Lee defeated Taiji Ishimori and Bandido in a triple threat match to win the IWGP Jr. Heavyweight Championship for the first time, and in the process, becoming the third Mexican to hold the title (behind Juventud Guerrera and Mistico, who were the first and second, respectively).
+He finished the tournament with three wins and four losses, failing to advance to the finals.
+On G1 Special in San Francisco, Lee challenged Takahashi for the Junior Heavyweight Championship.
+However, he did not win the title.
+On April 6, 2019, at the G1 Supercard, Dragon Lee defeated Taiji Ishimori and Bandido in a triple threat match to win the Junior Heavyweight Championship for the first time, and in the process, becoming the third Mexican to hold the title (behind Juventud Guerrera and Místico, who were the first and second, respectively).

 On December 8, 2019, Dragon Lee, now having changed his ring name to Ryu Lee, challenged Jyushin Thunder Liger to be Liger's final opponent at Wrestle Kingdom 14.
-On January 5, he and Takahashi successfully defeated Liger and Naoki Sano in a tag match.
-It was then announced that at the New Beginning in Osaka, Lee would once again challenge Takahashi for the Jr. Heavyweight title.
+On January 5, 2020, he and Takahashi successfully defeated Liger and Naoki Sano in a tag match.
+It was then announced that at the New Beginning in Osaka, Lee would once again challenge Takahashi for the Junior Heavyweight title.

 Independent circuit (2018)

-While working for CMLL, Dragon Lee was allowed to take independent bookings for days where he was not needed for CMLL shows, which has allowed Dragon Lee to work on both the Mexican and US independent circuit, mainly against other CMLL wrestlers.
+While working for CMLL, Dragon Lee was allowed to take independent bookings for days where he was not needed for CMLL shows, which has allowed Dragon Lee to work on both the Mexican and United States independent circuit, mainly against other CMLL wrestlers.
 In early 2018, he challenged Shane Strickland for the PCW Light Heavyweight Championship as part of PCW's Opposites Attack pay-per-view show, but lost.
 On July 6, 2018, Dragon Lee competed in the All Pro Wrestling/Pro Wrestling Revolution jointly promoted "King of Indies" tournament, defeating Ryusuke Taguchi in the first round, Brody King in the semi-finals and Flip Gordon to win the whole tournament.